Interactive Visual Reasoning under Uncertainty: The env Environment

-We build the proposed \ac{est} environment under the OpenAI Gym API~\cite{brockman2016openai}.
-Different from other vision-based \ac{rl} platforms, the \ac{est} interactive environment aims at fostering an agent to understand the visual information collected and disentangle the causal factors underlying the observation by actively proposing new experiments to demystify the phenomenon, validate its hypothesis, and correct its belief.
-Following earlier works, the visual domain of \ac{est} is consistent with the CLEVR~\cite{johnson2017clevr} and ACRE~\cite{zhang2021acre} universe, where a Blicket machine sits on a tabletop with three-point lighting.
+We build the proposed \ac{env} under the OpenAI Gym framework \citep{brockman2016openai}.
+As a visual-based interactive platform, \ac{env} aims at fostering an agent to understand the visual information collected and disentangle the causal factors underlying the observation by actively proposing new experiments to demystify the phenomenon, validate its hypothesis, and correct its belief.
+Following earlier works, the visual domain of \ac{env} is consistent with the CLEVR \citep{johnson2017clevr} and ACRE \citep{zhang2021acre} universe, where a Blicket machine sits on a tabletop.
 Lying upon the Blicket machine are objects with potential Blicketness, which can be inferred from the observation of the machine's activation pattern across frames.
-The objects' attributes vary in shapes (cube, sphere, or cylinder), materials (metal or rubber), and colors (gray, red, blue, green, brown, cyan, purple, or yellow).
+The objects' attributes vary in shape (cube, sphere, or cylinder), material (metal or rubber), and color (gray, red, blue, green, brown, cyan, purple, or yellow).
 We signal activation of the Blicket machine by lighting it up.

-An agent in the \ac{est} environment is tasked to figure out which objects are Blickets.
-At the start of each episode, the agent is presented with several initial observations of various object combinations (referred to as \textit{contexts}).
+An agent in \ac{env} is tasked with determining which objects are Blickets.
+At the start of each episode, the agent is presented with several initial observations of various object combinations (henceforth referred to as \textit{context}).
 The context alone is insufficient to solve Blicketness for \textit{all} objects.
-Hence, in each following step (referred to as \textit{trials}), the agent proposes a new experiment of a specific object combination and updates its belief of Blicketness based on the outcome of experiments.
+Hence, in each following step (henceforth referred to as \textit{trials}), the agent proposes a new experiment of a specific object combination and updates its belief of Blicketness based on the outcome of experiments.

-An episode will be terminated if the agent works out the Blicketness of \textit{all} objects or consume all $T = 10$ time steps.
+An episode will be terminated if the agent works out the Blicketness of \textit{all} objects or consumes all $T = 10$ time steps.
 The agent is, therefore, rewarded at each step based on the correctness of its belief, and as a way to encourage efficient exploration, penalized every step it fails the problem.
-Please refer to \cref{fig:env} for a simplified example of an episode in the \ac{est} environment.
+Please refer to \cref{fig:env} for a simplified example of an episode in the \ac{env} environment.